Blog

 • Wants (30%): $1,080

-Your budget may change with rent increases, interest rate changes, family commitments, or income changes.
-A review every 3–6 months can help you keep the budget realistic.
+Your budget may change due to rent increases, interest rate movements, family commitments, or income changes.

 Example of the 50/30/20 plan in action

-If your monthly take-home income is $4,000, your targets could be:
+If your monthly take-home income is $4,000, the guideline could look like this:

 Needs (50%) = $2,000